-DC-connected power park modules shall have limited frequency sensitive mode — overfrequency (LFSM-O) capability in accordance with Article 13(2) of Regulation (EU) 2016/631, subject to fast signal response as specified in paragraph 1 for the 50 Hz nominal system.
+Asynchronously connected power park modules and asynchronously connected electricity storage modules shall have limited frequency sensitive mode — overfrequency (LFSM-O) capability in accordance with Article 13(3) of RfG 2.0 subject to fast signal response as specified in paragraph 1 for the 50 Hz nominal system.

-A capability for DC-connected power park modules to maintain constant power shall be determined in accordance with Article 13(3) of Regulation (EU) 2016/631 for the 50 Hz nominal system.
+A capability for asynchronously connected power park modules and asynchronously connected electricity storage modules to maintain constant power shall be determined in accordance with Article 13(4) of RfG 2.0 or the 50 Hz nominal system.

-A capability for active power controllability of DC-connected power park modules shall be determined in accordance with Article 15(2)(a) of Regulation (EU) 2016/631 for the 50 Hz nominal system.
+A capability for active power controllability of asynchronously connected power park modules and asynchronously connected electricity storage modules shall be determined in accordance with Article 15(2)(a) of RfG 2.0 for the 50 Hz nominal system.
 Manual control shall be possible in the case that remote automatic control devices are out of service.

-A capability for limited frequency sensitive mode — underfrequency (LFSM-U) for a DC-connected power park module shall be determined in accordance with Article 15(2)(c) of Regulation (EU) 2016/631, subject to fast signal response as specified in paragraph 1 for the 50 Hz nominal system.
-1
+A capability for limited frequency sensitive mode — underfrequency (LFSM-U) for a asynchronously connected power park module and asynchronously connected electricity storage module shall be determined in accordance with Article 15(2)(c) of RfG 2.0, subject to fast signal response as specified in paragraph 1 for the 50 Hz nominal system.

+A capability for limited frequency sensitive mode — underfrequency consumption (LFSM-UC) for an asynchronously connected power-to-gas demand unit shall be based either on the measured frequency at the power-to-gas demand unit interface point or on a fast signal response as specified in paragraph 1 for the 50 Hz nominal system.
+More specifically, the following shall apply:

+the asynchronously connected power-to-gas demand unit shall be capable of reducing the consumption from the current active power input automatically down to the minimum technical operational level, according to the indicative Figure X-c at a frequency threshold and with a droop setting specified by the relevant TSO;